pjn51/brainweb-2/Literature & Reference/Against the Theory of State Capitalism (1949).md

 >[!Note]
 >Here I begin to use my print format for note taking.

 Grant cites [[Lenin]], who argued that [[Capitalism contains the seeds of socialist development]] in the movement towards centralization of production.
-He continues, saying that this is an indication of the ripeness of capitalism for revolution, and explains that the nationalization undertaken by a capitalist state doesn't qualify as socialism or a transition towards it, it is the beginning of a process which ends when [[Quantity transforms into quality]] and a revolution marks the final departure from capitalist property relations (19, 20).
+He continues, saying that this is an indication of the ripeness of capitalism for revolution, and explains that the [[economic planning|nationalization]] undertaken by a capitalist state doesn't qualify as socialism or a transition towards it, it is the beginning of a process which ends when [[Quantity transforms into quality]] and a revolution marks the final departure from capitalist property relations (19, 20).

 Grant says that society cannot step from capitalism to socialism overnight, or as he calls it, "from the realm of necessity to the realm of freedom."
 Instead, he says, there is a period where society has consciously recognized the economic laws, but is not yet strong enough to supercede those laws.
 He says this is an example of [[The dialectic of freedom and necessity]] and cites [[Hegel]] on the matter (20, 21).
 This is a really interesting concept to me - that there is a period in social development where we understand the laws that bind us, but must follow them regardless.
 It makes a lot of sense.